ramiropolla/TVision/readmeX.txt

 Release notes
 -----------------------------------------------------------

-Release JSC-1.5 notes:
+Release JSC-1.6 notes:

+* Implemented system-level cut-and-paste between the TVision clipboard and the X server clipboard.
+Cutting and pasting between TVision applications and other X applications now works.

+* Implemented a new screen update algorithm that tries to reduce unecessary drawing commands sent to the X server.
+Should improve performance over slow links.

-* Incorporated changes in DataRescue's TVision L release.
-Compatability with IDA 4.9.
+* Incorporated changes in DataRescue's TVision M release.
+Compatability with IDA 5.1 and Mac OS X.

 Installation
 -----------------------------------------------------------